What is cryoglobulinaemia?

 - Plasmapheresis is used for severe or life-threatening complications

-- Interferon-alfa combined with ribavirin is effective in patients with hepatitis C associated cryoglobulinaemia.
+- Antiviral therapy is effective in patients with hepatitis C-associated cryoglobulinaemia.

 - The Anti-CD20 monoclonal antibody rituximab has been reported to be effective in vasculitis due to Type II mixed cryoglobulinaemia and hepatitis-C associated cryoglobulinaemia.